nikkNizz/Drawish/README.md

 In Linux the image is real, thanks to the poppler-utils generally preinstalled.
 If they are not present, install them with your package manager.
 [video](https://drive.google.com/file/d/1BNM-BO_ZgcvQmdMGtjXep5P4otvEmVUl/view?usp=sharing)

+#### Quick print
+You can print the image or the active selection directly from the "file->Quick print" menu.
+To get more print options, use an image viewer or a browser.

 #### Undo/Redo
 In the top left selection box you can navigate through the history of the last 25 changes.
 You can also use the **ctrl-Z** key combination to go back.